Melissa Anelli: Career

 Anelli's work at The Leaky Cauldron was voluntary.
 During the day, she worked to support herself.
 In 2001, Anelli began working at MTV Networks' Pages Online, a magazine for the entertainment industry.
 By 2004, she had become a full-time reporter for the Staten Island Advance.
-Anelli is now a freelance journalist based in New York City.
+In 2008, Anelli was a freelance journalist based in New York City.

 Her first book, Harry, A History, was released in early November 2008 and debuted at No. 18 on the New York Times Best Seller List.
 Tim Cornwell in The Scotsman explains that "the book captures the flavour of Pottermania, where fans' e-mails fly...with the latest breathless news of the writer and her progeny."
 Another review in the same paper, by Ernie Waters, says, "Anelli unravels what lies beneath the Harry Potter phenomenon and how it feels to be so wrapped up in the mystical world...It tries, and largely succeeds, to explain just what it is about the boy wizard which inspires such deep-seated devotion."

+Beginning in 2009, Anelli worked as a consultant on Pottermore.
+She worked on the site for two years.

+Since its incorporation in 2011, Anelli has served as CEO of Mischief Management, LLC.